My Research

 Undergraduate Courses:

-Introduction to Formal Semantics (TA) - Fall 2023
+Introduction to Formal Semantics (TA) - Fall 2023 LaTex cheat sheet for linguists

 Dr. Ana Arregui, UMass Amherst